wp-plugins/mycurator/README.txt

 == Changelog ==

+= 2.0.0 =
+* Notebooks let you save any articles found by MyCurator for future use in curated posts or writing articles.
+* Create a YouTube search directly from MyCurator
+* Save YouTube video description along with embedded video for Video Topic
+* Get It has a new tab to save articles to your Notebooks
+* Support for changes to Google Alerts RSS delivery
+* Index page for saved page meta box in editor if more than 5 articles
+* Excluded keyword entry is now a text box
+* Background processing updated to restart with last feed if ended early
+* Training Posts All and Trash counts updated as you work with items

 = 1.3.4 =
-* Support for new Twitter API V1.1 allowing Twitter searches and follows to be active again
+* Support for new Twitter API V1.1 allowing Twitter searches and follows to be active again.
-* Source It will capture Talkwalker alerts from the RSS page view
+* Source It will capture Talkwalker alerts from the RSS page view.
-* Line breaks are formatted and saved correctly in the Quick post popup, and copying article text will keep breaks
+* Line breaks are formatted and saved correctly in the Quick post popup, and copying article text will keep breaks.
-* Get It uses ID of user who captures the article, not default for the Topic
+* Get It uses ID of user who captures the article, not default for the Topic.
-* Fix to readable page to handle $nnn format problems
+* Fix to readable page to handle $nnn format problems.
 * Changes to the background process of MyCurator to stop multiple simultaneous runs by WP-Cron.

 = 1.3.3 =